diagrams/diagrams-doc/manual/diagrams-manual.rst

 ::

-  LocatedBounds v -> AnnDiagram b v m -> AnnDiagram b v m
+  LocatedBounds v -> QDiagram b v m -> QDiagram b v m

 We can see this function as a transformation on diagrams, except that it also gets to use some extra information---namely, a "`LocatedBounds